indikaimk/indikaimk.github.io/_posts/2018-03-31-working-with-a-real-world-dataset-in-pandas.markdown

 categories: python pandas csv grouping
 ---

-We got a brief introduction to [pandas] [pandas] in our [previous post] [introduction].
-In this post we are going use [pandas] [pandas] for a real world use case: analysing data in a telecommunication network.
+In this post we are going use pandas for a real world use case: analysing data in a telecommunication network. <!--more-->

-First we will import `pandas`, and `numpy` also since we will be using it in our analysis.
+We got a brief introduction to [pandas] [pandas] in our [previous post] [introduction] First we will import `pandas`, and `numpy` also since we will be using it in our analysis.

 {% highlight python %}